-Buying a condo in Bangkok is the second best decision I’ve made in my life.
-The best decision was travelling to Bangkok in the first place.
+Buying a condo in Bangkok is the second-best decision I’ve made in my life.
+The best decision was to travel to Thailand in the first place.
 Since coming here my lifestyle has changed dramatically and to leave would be absurd.
-Fortunately I never have to.
+Fortunately, I never have to.
 When I first bit the bullet and put a down payment on the condo I had been travelling back and forth to Bangkok for close to 5 years.
 It was the only smart option to make the move more permanent.
-Now 5 years later my condo has gained 30%+ in value and I’ve enjoyed many rent free years.
+Now 5 years later my condo has gained 30%+ in value and I’ve enjoyed many rent-free years.
 I love the lifestyle, security and options I now have while living here.
 Here is my experience and guide to buying a condo in Bangkok.

-With a little help from my friends I didn’t need to be in Bangkok until the final transfer date.
-I had someone make reservation, I sent documents by mail, made international money transfers and had someone else make inspections.
+With a little help from my friends, I didn’t need to be in Bangkok until the final transfer date.
+I had someone make reservations, I sent documents by mail, made international money transfers and had someone else make inspections.
 If you expect others to do your work you will need to give them power of attorney (written authorisation to represent you).
-If you have noone to assign in Thailand your agent may accept this role.
+If you have no one to assign in Thailand your agent may accept this role.
 You should be there in person for transfer of the condominium unit.
 Click here for full information on foreigner ownership for buying a condo in Bangkok.

 When making reservation you will pay a small fee (e.g. 30,000).
 The agreement will then be prepared (English and Thai) and signed by both parties – the buyer and the developer (by post if necessary).
 On signing the agreement the buyer pays a percentage of the price (e.g. 10%).
 The agreement sets out a schedule for payments and a transfer date.
 Payments will be made to complete a further percentage (e.g. 20%) and these will be paid monthly (e.g. over 15 months).
 If the development takes longer than set out in the Agreement a small percentage will be deducted from final price.
 All receipts of payment will be recorded by the developers and a copy mailed to the buyer (very important).
 The final payment is completed at the transfer date.
 A one off sinking fund will be included (reserved for maintenance or replacements) as will up front maintenance fees.